 “Tableau is a trending and market-leading BI tool used to visualize and analyse your data in an easily digestible format.
 It allows you to work on live data-set and spend more time on data analysis rather than data wrangling.”
 Well this was just an overview of Tableau, let’s proceed and understand what is Tableau.

 This blog is the first of the Tableau Tutorial blog series by edureka.
+Tableau Certification is one of the most sought-after skills in Data Visualization.
 In this part of the blog-series “What is Tableau?”, I will explain to you what exactly is tableau and how to work on it, thereby showcasing you the real power of data visualization using Tableau.

 This example of Anscombe’s Quartet will show you the Power of Data Visualization.